 No. 22 Tar Heels top Kentucky for Wildcats’ 5th loss in row

-Kentucky (1-5) has lost five in a row for the first time since John Calipari became coach in 2009.
+Kentucky (1-5) has lost five in a row for the first time since John Calipari became coach in 2009 and is off to its worst start since the 1926-1927 season.

+“I’m just so disappointed, especially the last 10 minutes of the game,” Calipari said.
+“I know they’re better than this.
+Is it just trying to make tough plays?
+I’ve got to watch this tape and figure it out.”

-Kerwin Walton scored 13 points and fellow freshman guard Caleb Love had 11 points and six assists for the Tar Heels (5-2), who outscored the Wildcats 33-15 to end the game.
+Kerwin Walton scored 13 points and fellow freshman guard Caleb Love had 11 points and six assists for North Carolina (5-2), which outscored the Wildcats 33-15 to end the game.

-Kentucky’s Davion Mintz scored 17 points — making all three of the Wildcats’ 3-pointers — and grabbed eight rebounds.
+Davion Mintz scored 17 points — making all three of Kentucky’s 3-pointers — and grabbed eight rebounds.
+No Wildcats who appeared in the game were made available to the media.

-Walton scored eight points in a 9-1 game-changing run by the Tar Heels, including the go-ahead free throw at 50-49 with 11:42 remaining.
+Walton made two 3-pointers and scored eight points in a 9-1 game-changing run by the Tar Heels, including the go-ahead free throw at 50-49 with 11:42 remaining.
 North Carolina had trailed by 11 in the first half.

+“I knew my time was coming, once I adjusted to the speed of the college game,” said Walton, who had six points in the first six games.
+“Every shot I took felt great today.”

 Walton made a pair of 3-pointers immediately after Kentucky big men Olivier Sarr and Lance Ware went to the bench with their fourth fouls.
 Sarr, Ware and teammates Isaiah Jackson and Terrence Clarke later fouled out.

-North Carolina extended its lead to 61-54 on a putback slam by Garrison Brooks with 5:33 left, then extended the lead to 73-61 with two Love free throws.
-Brooks and Day’Ron Sharpe finished with 11 points for the Tar Heels.
+“The first half, I was very disappointed because we didn’t play tough,” Tar Heels coach Roy Williams said.
+“But I’m as pleased as I could possibly be with the fight we showed when we came back out.”

-Wildcats freshman forward Brandon Boston Jr. scored 15 points and freshman guard Devin Askew had 12.
+Wildcats forward Brandon Boston Jr. scored 15 points and guard Devin Askew had 12.
+A third freshman, forward Cam’Ron Fletcher, walked off the bench and openly complained after only playing three minutes.

+Calipari said Fletcher apologized in the locker room, adding, “You’ve got to accept your position on this team.”

 North Carolina was initially scheduled to play No. 20 Ohio State, while Kentucky was paired with UCLA.
 The matchups were changed Wednesday by promoter Intersport to align the opponents with the most similar COVID-19 testing protocols.